 The Artist’s acclaimed equestrian drawings are striking works that must be experienced up close and personal to fully realize their gravitas and energy impact.

-Top quality Ts with the image on the Home page, which appeared on the Dans Papers Hampton Classic Edition 2009.
+Top quality designer Ts with reflective metallic writing and the above image which appeared on the Dans Papers Hampton Classic Edition 2009.
 5 different styles.
 Email the studio for the catalogue! firstname.lastname@example.org

 Lynn Matsuoka is the author of 2 up-coming books; The Secret World of SUMO and a Memoir about her 37 years “Behind the Curtain” documenting the Traditional Japanese Worlds of Kabuki Theater and Sumo in drawings and paintings.

 The Artist’s acclaimed Equestrian drawings are striking works that must be experienced up close and personal to fully realize their gravitas and energy impact.

-Blessed with a gift of documentary story-telling fused with a rare visual craft, Matsuoka's art conjures up the poetic imagery of birds in flight and horses gliding over the earth.
-Her brush glides over the canvas or paper, creating a startling whirr of images and motion.
+Blessed with a gift of documentary story-telling fused with a rare visual craft, Matsuoka's artwork conjures up the poetic imagery of birds in flight and horses gliding over the earth.
 Her sure hand designs poetic movements that stir emotion in the viewer, and her compelling work has thus earned over 40 international solo shows.

 Her peek at life behind the scenes and the insights into ancient Japanese life opened magical doors to a previously hidden world of mystery.
 And now she turns her all-knowing eye to the culture and intrigues of American equestrian endeavors.
 She learned these very fast "reportage drawing" techniques through her time studying with the great Jack Potter at the School of Visual Arts in New York City.
 She begins her compositions capturing delicate nuances of the world she surveys.
 Using graphite pencils and oil pastels on canvas or rag paper, she first creates a likeness, then sketches in quick, exacting detail the costumes, colors and energy forces inherent in her subjects.
 This spontaneous act preserves the moment, feeling and spirit of her portraits.
 Her paintings evoke karmic forces, using bold lines and subtle colors that depict the effects of light on her subjects.
 This same sensibility also shows up in her commissioned portraits.